All Light, Everywhere: Reception

 All Light, Everywhere received positive reviews from film critics.
 It holds a 93% rating on review aggregator website Rotten Tomatoes, based on 57 reviews, with a weighted average of 7.90/10.
-The site’s critical consensus reads, “ All Light, Everywhere poses thought-provoking questions about our view of objective reality -- and the implications for our growing reliance on surveillance technology”.
-On Metacritic, the film holds a rating of 74 out of 100, based on 9 critics, indicating "generally favorable reviews".
+The site's critical consensus reads, "All Light, Everywhere poses thought-provoking questions about our view of objective reality -- and the implications for our growing reliance on surveillance technology".
+On Metacritic, the film holds a rating of 74 out of 100, based on 9 critics, indicating "generally favorable" reviews.
 The Hollywood Reporter picked the film to be among the best of films released so far in 2021 as of early July 2021.
+In June 2025, IndieWire ranked the film at number 30 on its list of "The 100 Best Movies of the 2020s (So Far)."